Hike from Iseltwald to the Giessbach waterfalls - Switzerland

 Early in the morning at the bus stop in Iseltwald.

-Iseltwald is a small village on the Brienzersee (Lake Brienz) in Switzerland.
-It’s located about 10 kilometers from Interlaken and 12.5 kilometers from Brienz.
+Iseltwald is located about 10 kilometers from Interlaken and 12.5 kilometers from Brienz.
 The village is easily accessible by car.
 From Interlaken, Iseltwalt is also easily accessible by bus.

 Bus number 103 runs regularly from Interlaken to Iseltwald and the journey takes only 30 minutes.